MihaiMocanuGit/AssociativeOperationCounter-Cpp_port/README.md

 To compile it under release mode in order to speed up running time use:
 * `cmake -G "Unix Makefiles" -DCMAKE_BUILD_TYPE=Release`

-Although in my case, the first few times this caused the program to `SIGSEGV`.
-I'm not sure if I was able to completely fix it.
-So please keep this in mind in case it crashes.

-This was only tested on Linux.
+This has only been tested on Linux.

 # Output files
 The program will create a file `output_<<N>>.txt` with all generated semigroups.